 A two-year-old will do two-year-old things, like tear every single book off the bookshelf and then walk away.

 A 10-year-old will say mean things to other kids because they saw someone else do it and they didn’t get in trouble.

 And then we have the tough teenage years.
-They may try drugs, drinking, or have pre-marital sex, and as a parent, you get to figure out how to handle it.
+They may try drugs, drink, or have pre-marital sex, and as a parent, you get to figure out how to handle it.

-Kids will be kids and it’s our job as their mom to try and guide them the best we can.
+Kids will be kids and it’s our job as their moms to try and guide them the best we can.